 A fourth-generation farmer, originally from Madison Wisconsin, the Highlands area has been drawing him back since he first visited in May 2018.
 An avid outdoorsman, Matthew called in for this interview from the trail and enjoys the opportunities

-that Western North Carolina offers to backpack, canoe, and even hunt.
+that Western North Carolina offers to backpack, canoe, and even hunting.
 After spending a couple of years in dangerous jobs, Matt began farming for himself.
 He moved to Georgia and helped start a small community-supported agriculture (CSA) farm—turns out—just down the street from Serenbe, a mixed-use community in Palmetto, Georgia that focuses on balancing development with conservation.
 The organization asked Matthew to join their team as the manager in 2016.
 In addition to delivering to Atlanta eateries and running the 25-acre Serenbe Farms, he also worked with 15-20 chefs in the Serenbe’s four restaurants.
 He joined the Old Edward family in 2019 and now helps Chef Chris Huerta raise produce for the needs of guests and locals alike.
 “There are so many ways to touch people through food.
 One of the best aspects is the direct connection made when one works towards feeding a neighbor, working toward a cause outside themselves.”
 It is this sense of purpose that has molded Matthew’s efforts as he created an experience-driven CSA farm and garden at GlenCove.
 Matthew says he is especially passionate about is “how disconnected most people are when it comes to where their food comes from” and he wants to change that.